Bylaws for Jefferson Westside Neighbors

 g) To be elected, a candidate must receive a majority of the valid votes cast and must receive at least six valid votes.

 h) When no candidate receives a majority of the valid votes cast, a runoff vote will be held immediately between the two candidates with the most valid votes.
-Write-in votes are not valid in a runoff vote.

 i) When a candidate receives a majority of votes cast, but less than six votes, a final up-or-down vote on the candidate with the most votes is held.
 If the candidate does not then receive at least six votes, the position shall remain vacant.